Algebra and Combinatorics of the Brion map on Generalized Permutahedra: Our examples of Hopf monoids

-Let $p\in\R I$ and write the coordinates in decreasing order.
-Construct a composition $\lambda$ where $\lambda_i$ be the number of times the $i$th largest coordinate appears in $p$.
-We call $\lambda$ the composition of the point $p$.
-There is in fact a bijection between normal equivalence classes of orbit polytopes in $\mathbb{R}I$, and compositions of $n = |I|$; two orbit polytopes are normally equivalent if and only if their vertices have the same composition \cite{Mariel}.
-Given a composition $\lambda$ with $k$ parts, the associated normal equivalence class $\Or_\lambda$ is the normal equivalence class of $\Or(p)$ where $p$ is a point defined as follows:
+In order to define our vector species, we must first describe normal equivalence classes of orbit polytopes, given by the second author \cite{Mariel}.
+Every orbit polytopes has an associated composition of a natural number, which we explain next.
+A \Def{composition} of $n$ is a way of writing $n$ as an ordered sum of positive integers.
+For example, the distinct compositions of $n=3$ are $1+1+1$, $1+2$, $2+1$, and $3$ which we denote as $(1,1,1)$, $(1,2)$, $(2,1)$, and $(3)$ respectively.
+In genenral, we denote compositions as $\lambda = (\lambda_1,\ldots,\lambda_k)$, meaning $\lambda_i > 0$ for each $i$ and $\sum_{i=1}^k \lambda_i = n$.
+We denote by $|\lambda|$ the sum of all the parts of $\lambda$.
+Let $x\in\mathbb{R}^I$ and write the coordinates in decreasing order.
+Construct a composition $\lambda$ where $\lambda_i$ be the number of times the $i$th largest coordinate appears in $x$.
+We call such a $\lambda$ the \Def{composition of the point} $x$.
+There is in fact a bijection between normal equivalence classes of orbit polytopes in $\mathbb{R}^I$, and compositions of $n = |I|$; two orbit polytopes are normally equivalent if and only if their vertices have the same composition \cite{Mariel}.
+Given a composition $\lambda$ with $k$ parts, the associated \Def{orbit polytope normal equivalence class of} $\lambda$, denoted $\Or_\lambda$, is the normal equivalence class of $\Or(x)$ where $x$ is a point defined as

-Orbit polytopes are generalized permutahedra, and their normal equivalence classes $\Or_\lambda$ form a submonoid $\nOP$ of $\nGP$\cite{Mariel}.
-We define
+Define the \Def{Hopf monoid of orbit polytopes up to normal equivalence} $\nOP$ by the following.
+Orbit polytopes are generalized permutahedra, and their normal equivalence classes $\Or_\lambda$ form a submonoid $\nOP$ of $\nGP$ \cite{Mariel}.
+We define the vector space

+where $\Or_{\alpha_i, S_i}$ is the orbit polytope normal equivalence class of $\alpha_i$ in the entries of the coordinates indexed by the set $S_i$.

 To describe the coproduct of $\nOP$, we use two operations on compositions..
-Given two compositions $\alpha = (\alpha_1, \ldots, \alpha_k)$ and $\beta = (\beta_1, \ldots, \beta_\ell)$ define \begin{itemize} \item the \textbf{concatenation} $\alpha \cdot \beta$ as $(\alpha_1, \ldots, \alpha_k, \beta_1, \ldots, \beta_\ell)$; \item the \textbf{near-concatenation} $\alpha \odot \beta$ as $(\alpha_1, \ldots, \alpha_{k-1} ,\alpha_k + \beta_1, \beta_2, \ldots, \beta_\ell)$. \end{itemize}
+Given two compositions $\alpha = (\alpha_1, \ldots, \alpha_k)$ and $\beta = (\beta_1, \ldots, \beta_\ell)$ define \begin{itemize} \item the \Def{concatenation} $\alpha \cdot \beta$ as $(\alpha_1, \ldots, \alpha_k, \beta_1, \ldots, \beta_\ell)$; \item the \Def{near-concatenation} $\alpha \odot \beta$ as $(\alpha_1, \ldots, \alpha_{k-1} ,\alpha_k + \beta_1, \beta_2, \ldots, \beta_\ell)$. \end{itemize}

 \begin{theorem}[\cite{Mariel}] Given a decomposition $I = S \sqcup T$ and a composition $\alpha$ of $n=|I|$, we can describe the coproduct of $\nOP$ as

 where $\alpha\vert_S$ and $\alpha/_S$ are the unique pair of compositions satisfying \begin{enumerate} \item $\alpha\vert_S$ is a composition of $|S|$ and $\alpha/_S$ is a composition of $|T|$, and \item either $\alpha\vert_S \cdot \alpha/_S = \alpha$ or $\alpha\vert_S \odot \alpha/_S = \alpha$. \end{enumerate} \end{theorem}